ShaneNolan/LITRealty/README.md

 However, the unique feature should include some custom code.
 Incorporating API's/code from online will only get you so far.

 - [x] Tracking Cookie:
-	- AES 256 Encryption
+	- AES 256 Encryption.
-	- Unique ID generator
+	- Unique ID generator.
-	- PBKDF2WithHmacSHA256
+	- PBKDF2WithHmacSHA256:
-		- Generate a secure symmetric AES key
+		- Generate a secure symmetric AES key.
-	- Anti tampering
+	- Anti tampering:
-		- GCM operation mode
+		- GCM operation mode.

-- [x] User Tracking
+- [x] User Tracking:
-	- Works with Tracking Cookie to display relevant properties based on their searches
+	- Works with Tracking Cookie to display relevant properties based on their searches.
-	- Frequency of urls searched
+	- Frequency of urls searched.
-	- Handles favourites feature too (also encrypted)
+	- Handles favourites feature too (also encrypted).
-	- Tracking Filter
+	- Tracking Filter.

-- [x] Home Screen
+- [x] Home Screen:
-	- Both User Tracking and Tracking Cookie display properties relevant to the user, helping to increase "sales"
+	- Both User Tracking and Tracking Cookie display properties relevant to the user, helping to increase "sales".
-	- Gets most prominent search
+	- Gets most prominent search:
-		- Selects a max of 4 and a minimum of 1 properties based on that search
+		- Selects a max of 4 and a minimum of 1 properties based on that search.
 		- If there are more than 4 properties, it randomly displays 4.
-	- Margin of error
+	- Margin of error:
-		- 1/4 of lean way on based price for the sql query to recommended properties
+		- 1/4 of lean way on based price for the sql query to recommended properties.

-- [x] Session Servlet
+- [x] Session Servlet:
 	- Reduces the number of queries on the database by storing the agents, property types, style types, garage types and vendors in the current session.

-- [x] SHA256, Salt & 10,000
+- [x] SHA256, Salt & 10,000:
 	- Secure database password hashing with SHA256, randomly generated salt and 10,000 iterations.

-- [x] Dashboard Security
+- [x] Dashboard Security:
 	- All administrative features are checked with a filter to ensure the user is authenticated.

-- [x] UI
+- [x] UI:
 	- Bootstrap is used throughout the website for a better user experience.